ADHD in the Workplace: Your Legal Rights and Tips for Success

 The US Office of Personnel Management website provides information on some of the specific reasonable accommodations you can request based on your disability.
 Some of the suggestions include shifting your job responsibilities to something you find to be a more manageable task, such as requesting that a team member can take over your duties in fine-tuning a report while you take over his or her undertakings on a creative detail of the project.

-The US Equal Employment Opportunity Commission website explains how the government views discriminatory behavior of an employer against an employee, and how the process of filing a charge against a company or an individual in the workplace is handled.
+The US Equal Employment Opportunity Commission website explains how the government views the discriminatory behavior of an employer against an employee, and how the process of filing a charge against a company or an individual in the workplace is handled.